opusonline/jquery.dataset/README.md

 jQuery dataset
 ==============

-jQuery approach ist to use `$.fn.data` but this does not updates dom, only memory - this script makes use of native js `element.dataset`
+jQuery approach is to use `$.fn.data` but this does not update the dom, only memory - this script makes use of native js `element.dataset`

 # Features